Ocin007/my-animemes-bot/README.md

                  or prints everything when 'all' is given
                  <r/subreddit|'all'> an existing subreddit, has to start with 'r/', or just 'all'
 ```

+## Example: Let the bot print some posts from a SubReddit

+We want the bot to print posts from [r/Animemes/new](https://www.reddit.com/r/Animemes/new/) in a channel 'reddit-posts' with the ID 123456798.

+- First we add the Subreddit: ``!dono wtadd r/Animemes new 123456789``
+- Then we start the watcher: ``!san wtwatch start r/Animemes``
+- Now the bot prints 5 posts every 15 minutes.
+- If we have seen enough posts, we do ``!san wtwatch stop r/Animemes``